 You can’t replace the feel of a nice soft carpet underfoot, and our furry friends enjoy the same.
 Pampered cats will relish strolling across a softer floor and carpet will also help keep your house warm, providing you and your pets with additional comfort during the winter months.
 However, carpet isn’t so practical if you have a pet who isn’t reliably house trained or who loves to get their paws muddy, as it is prone to staining and damage from mud, water and other accidents.
 In certain breeds, carpet can harbour dust mites and accelerate allergic skin conditions.

 Solid wood - premium over practical

 Although solid wood flooring leaves a stunning and authentic finish, it’s not a particularly pet friendly flooring.
 This is because this floor is susceptible to water damage and could swell or rise should your pet have any accidents.
 It’s also prone to scratches which could damage your flooring and is one of the most expensive floors to renew.
 On the plus side, real wood flooring is easy to clean - a simple sweep to remove pet hair or a spot clean to mop up accidents and it should fair reasonably.

 What wood flooring is best for pets?

-If you’d still rather have solid wood floors, some woods are better to use than others.
-The trick is to go for a floor with a high hardness scale, as softwood floors are more likely to scratch.
+When choosing a real wood flooring in a house with pets, the trick is to go for a floor with a high hardness scale, as softwood floors are more likely to scratch.
 Therefore, the best wood floor for pets include: